 To provide the most advanced care to our patients, the Brigham is enrolling eligible, admitted patients with COVID-19 in clinical trials of new treatments.
 Currently, there are no approved therapies for COVID-19.
-Data from clinical research studies at the Brigham and elsewhere could help change that.

 Why do some people with COVID-19 get severely sick while others have mild symptoms?
 Are there drugs that could help reduce the side effects of antiviral medications?
 How does our immune system respond to the virus?
 What signals might the virus leave behind in the blood of patients who’ve recovered?
 Can we design a vaccine to prevent not only infection from the current strain of coronavirus, but also future strains?
 These are just a few of the questions researchers from the Brigham Research Institute (BRI) are investigating.
 Understanding how the new virus causes its devastating effects could help us better fight and prevent infection.

 The BRI’s overarching mission is to accelerate discoveries that improve human health by fostering groundbreaking research that spans departments and disciplines.
 With support from the BRI, new collaborations are forming as researchers come together to tackle COVID-19.